Communism in Brazil: Fourth Brazilian Republic

 The PCB was banned once again during Eurico Gaspar Dutra's government in 1947, as it maintained a significant presence in both rural and urban syndicalism and administration, and also due to Dutra's close ties to the American government.
 During Jânio Quadros's government in 1961, the party became legal once again, as it preferred not use violence to achieve its political goals.
-In 1962, the PCB split due to the emergence of a Maoist faction, which later adopted Marxist–Leninist principles.
+In 1962, the PCB split due to the emergence of a Maoist faction which later adopted Marxist–Leninist principles.
 This faction opposed the PCB's strategy of prioritizing an urban-bourgeois revolution.

 During João Goulart's administration in Brazil, the PCB adopted distinct strategies across three phases.
-During the parliamentary phase, the PCB distanced itself from Goulart; in the early presidential phase, the communists continued to oppose him for supporting the PSD and proposed a "Single Front" of the left composing the PCB, the Popular Mobilization Front (FMP), the General Workers' Command (CGT) and Miguel Arraes' faction.
-In late 1963, Goulart accepted the proposal and gained the PCB's support.
+During the parliamentary phase, the PCB distanced itself from Goulart; in the early presidential phase, the communists continued to oppose him for supporting the PSD and proposed a "Single Front" of the left composed of the PCB, the Popular Mobilization Front (FMP), the General Workers' Command (CGT) and Miguel Arraes' faction.
+Goulart accepted the proposal and gained the PCB's support in late 1963.

 Coup of 1964 and onwards

 Uprisings in the Brazilian military dictatorship, 1968-1972

 During the Brazilian military dictatorship, following the enactment of Institutional Act No. 5 (AI-5), the Brazilian Communist Party (PCB), aligned with the Soviet Union, belatedly and without proper preparation, organized a congress in 1967.
-At this congress, the PCB resolved to support the coordination of demonstrations against martial law, while the Communist Party of Brazil (PCdoB) pursued armed guerrilla warfare.
+At this congress, the PCB resolved to support the coordination of demonstrations against martial law while the Communist Party of Brazil (PCdoB) pursued armed guerrilla warfare.

-Thus, an armed struggle occurred against the Brazilian military dictatorship by different left-wing groups between 1968 and 1972, the most severe phase of the regime.
+An armed struggle occurred against the Brazilian military dictatorship by different left-wing groups between 1968 and 1972, the most severe phase of the regime.
 Despite its resistance aspect, the majority of the groups that participated in the armed struggle aimed to achieve a socialist revolution in Brazil, inspired by the Chinese and Cuban revolutions.
 The confrontation deepened after the enactment of Institutional Act Number Five (AI-5) in 1968.

 Revolutionary organizations initially aimed to incite rural guerrilla warfare but became more notable for urban operations, which included fundraising activities and actions designed to support rural guerrilla campaigns and sustain clandestine infrastructure.
 Despite some initial successes, these groups became socially isolated as the regime's repression intensified, accompanied by a disinformation campaign designed to undermine public support for the rebels.
 Paramilitary groups linked to the government carried out false flag operations to justify further crackdowns and deepen authoritarianism.
 The armed actions in the cities were short-lived.

 The dismantling of the Araguaia guerrillas, supported by the PCdoB, in 1974 marked the collapse of the armed struggle.
 The conflict resulted in numerous casualties, as well as many cases of exile, imprisonment, and enforced disappearances during the dictatorship.